 Traditional notions of the humanist subject have been challenged in contemporary discourse by a growing awareness of what has been termed, following the work of Jacques Derrida and Bernard Stiegler, the ‘originary technicity’ of the human.
-Recognising technicity as inherent to and inseparable from the human as such, contemporary theorists may be thought of as proto-posthumanist.
+Recognising technicity as inherent to and inseparable from the human as such, contemporary theorists may be said to be engaged in a ‘posthumanist’ deconstruction of the assumed unity and integrity of the humanist subject, revealing the human to be always already other to itself.
+A similar understanding of the human may be found in a number of Victorian novels that may be thought of as proto-posthumanist.
 One such text is Samuel Butler’s 1872 novel Erewhon which voices the fears and ambitions of an age marked by the swift technological developments of the Industrial Revolution.

-As numerous thinkers have pointed out, this ‘structural coupling’ between man and machine reveals an inherent technological otherness within the human that is integral – an ‘originary technicity’ that serves as “the empirico-transcendental condition of life itself”.
+As numerous thinkers have pointed out, this ‘structural coupling’ reveals an inherent technological otherness within the human that is integral – an ‘originary technicity’ that serves as “the empirico-transcendental condition of life itself”.
 Accordingly, as David Wills suggests, the human must be “understood to become technological as soon as it becomes human, to be always already turning that way”.
-In recognising this co-evolutionary process, Samuel Butler’s text may be said to problematise the notions of human mastery and control over technology and, in a proto-posthumanist gesture, deconstruct the liberal humanist rhetoric that lies at the heart of the machinist’s and anti-machinist’s arguments.
+In recognising this co-evolutionary process, Samuel Butler’s text may be said to problematise the notions of human mastery and control over technology and, in a proto-posthumanist gesture, deconstruct the liberal humanist rhetoric that lies at the heart of the machinist and anti-machinist arguments.

 — Cardiff University, October 2014

 Bernard Stiegler, Technics and Time I: The Fault of Epimetheus, trans.
 Richard Beardsworth and George Collins (Stanford: Stanford University Press, 1998), p.
 85.